rodneyshupe/Cookbook/Recipes/SoupsAndStews/PressureCookerChili.rst

 | Prep Time: 15 minutes | Total Time: 1 hour | Yield: Makes around 7 cups of chili |
 +-----------------------+--------------------+-------------------------------------+

-Source: `365 Days of Slow and Pressure Cooking <https://www.365daysofcrockpot.com/down-home-instant-pot-chili/>`__

-A fast and easy chili recipe that has lots of flavour but isn't too spicy!
-Perfect for any night of the week or for the chili cook-off contest.

 Equipment
 ---------